 I sometimes receive query from people about a bounced cheque.
 What I, earnestly, request all is to immediately send a notice otherwise proceedings under Negotiable Instruments Act before a Magistrate cannot commence.
 A person has other remedies as well.
 Like filing a civil suit for recovery for the amount.
 But the criminal proceedings before a Magistrate are an excellent option for getting the amount recovered faster because of the implications of criminal sentencing.

 This post also presumes that the cheque was issued towards a debt or a legally enforceable liability.
 In other situations, like gifts, donations, present, etc., an offence under Negotiable Instruments Act, 1881 cannot be made out for a bounced cheque.
-Another important aspect is that a cheque has a shelf-life / validity of only three months from the date of issue–this used to six months earlier.
+Another important aspect is that a cheque has a shelf-life / validity of only three months from the date of issue–this used to be six months earlier.

 The timeline is of utmost importance.